aymenhafeez/aymenhafeez.github.io/_posts/2022-08-02-factorial-non-integer.md

   $$n!=\prod_{k=1}^nk$$

 However, this is only true for integer values of $n$.
-In order to prove the given result, the factorial operation must be defined for non-integer values.
-This can be done using the gamma function.
+The factorial for non-integer values can be defined using the gamma function.
 The integral form of the gamma function is

   $$\Gamma(z)=\int_0^\infty x^{z-1}e^{-x}dx$$

-In this form it is difficult to see how this could be used to find $(\frac{1}{2})!$.
-However, it can be equated to a general expression for finding the factorial of any real or complex $z$, with $\Re(z)>0$.
-This expression can be found inductively.
-First, we must find $\Gamma(1)$:
+From here we'll inductively derive an expression for finding the factorial of any real or complex $z$, with $\Re(z)>0$.
+We do this by first finding
+$\Gamma(1)$:

   $$
     \begin{aligned}